Clarevission/alx-pre_course/0x01-git/README.md

-Updated README file My second commit
+My second commit
+My README is now up to date